strongloop/node-foreman/README.md

 	$ sudo nf start -x 80 web=5
 	[OKAY] Starting Proxy Server 80 -> 5000-5004

-Your application will then be accessible via port 80.
+Your application will then be accessible via port 80, but it will be running as root.

-Your applications will _still_ be started in user space, and the proxy will drop its privileges after binding to the privileged port.

 ## Forward Proxy